What is the latest version of Windows 10? Check the version you have

 How to translate Windows 10 version numbers into feature updates

-Until November 2021, Microsoft kept updating Windows 10, releasing two major feature updates each year.
-These feature updates have a specific version and a marketing name (like Creators Update or November 2021 Update) and come with new features, new apps, significant changes, and so on.
-As a result, Windows 10 has evolved a lot since it was first released in July 2015.
+Until November 2021, Microsoft updated Windows 10 regularly, releasing two major feature updates yearly.
+Then, in 2022, it released only one update to Windows 10, introducing a very limited set of improvements.
+These feature updates had a specific version and a marketing name (like Creators Update or November 2021 Update) and came with new features, apps, significant changes, etc. As a result, Windows 10 has evolved a lot since it was first released in July 2015.
+However, in April 2023, Microsoft announced that Windows 10 was finished and that version 22H2 would be the last we’d get.
+But are you using the latest version?
+If you know the version number for your PC, here is how it translates into feature updates:

-• Version 1507 or build 10240 - The initial release of Windows 10, launched in July 2015, codenamed Threshold 1.
+• Version 1507 or build 10240 - The initial release of Windows 10, launched on July 29th, 2015, codenamed Threshold 1.

-• 1511 or build 10586 - The first significant update for Windows 10 was released in November 2015, called November Update, and codenamed Threshold 2.
+• 1511 or build 10586 - The first significant update for Windows 10 was released on November 10th, 2015, called November Update, and codenamed Threshold 2.

 • 1703 or build 15063 - The third major update, named Creators Update for Windows 10.
-It was released in April 2017 and codenamed Redstone 2.
+It was released on April 5th, 2017, and codenamed Redstone 2.

-• 1709 or build 16299 - The fourth major update, also called Fall Creators Update for Windows 10.
-It was released in October 2017 and codenamed Redstone 3.
+• 1709 or build 16299 - The fourth major update is the Fall Creators Update for Windows 10.
+It was released on October 17th, 2017, and codenamed Redstone 3.

 • 1803 or build 17134 - The fifth major update is named April 2018 Update for Windows 10.
-It was codenamed Redstone 4 and released in April 2018.
+It was codenamed Redstone 4 and released on April 30th, 2018.

 • 1809 or build 17763 - The sixth major update for Windows 10 is named October 2018 Update for Windows 10.
-It was codenamed Redstone 5 and released in October 2018.
+It was codenamed Redstone 5 and released on October 2nd, 2018.

 • 1903 or build 18362 - The seventh major update for Windows 10.
 It is named May 2019 Update, and its codename is 19H1.
 The “19” stands for the year when the update is released, and the “H1” stands for the first update of that year.
 You can learn more about this codename change here.
+The release date for it was May 21st, 2019.

 • 1909 or build 18363 - The eighth major update for Windows 10, codenamed 19H2.
 It was named November 2019 Update and began rolling out on November 12, 2019.

-• version 2004 or build 19041 - The ninth update to Windows 10, codenamed 20H1.
-It was called May 2020 Update and released later than other similar updates on May 27, 2020.
+• Version 2004 or build 19041 - The ninth update to Windows 10, codenamed 20H1.
+It was called the May 2020 Update and was released later than similar updates, on May 27, 2020.

-• 2009 or build 19042 - the tenth major update for Windows 10 is codenamed 20H2.
-Named October 2020 Update, it was rolled out starting October 20th, 2020.
+• 2009 or build 19042 - The tenth major update for Windows 10 is codenamed 20H2.
+It was named October 2020 Update and rolled out on October 20th, 2020.
 Cool date, isn’t it? 🙂

-• 21H1 or build 19043 - the eleventh major update to Windows 10.
+• 21H1 or build 19043 - The eleventh major update to Windows 10.
 Its name is May 2021 Update, and it began rolling out on the 18th of May 2021.

-• 21H2 or build 19044 - the twelfth major update to Windows 10.
+• 21H2 or build 19044 - The twelfth major update to Windows 10.
 It is named November 2021 Update and rolled out starting November 16th, 2021.

-• 22H2 or build 19045 - the thirteenth major update to Windows 10.
+• 22H2 or build 19045 - The thirteenth major update to Windows 10.
 It is named 2022 Update and started rolling out on October 18th, 2022.

 Windows 10 editions - what is different about them?